-Chart 1 below shows the portfolio return in the year for each asset as a percentage of the aggregate of the opening value of the asset and investments in the asset in the year (excluding capitalised interest).
+Table 2 below shows the portfolio return in the year for each asset as a percentage of the aggregate of the opening value of the asset and investments in the asset in the year (excluding capitalised interest).
 The return of 5.8% for Tampnet is for part of the year only.
-The chart shows the strong performance of Valorem, Attero, TCR and WIG in the year, and the impact of tougher trading conditions on Oystercatcher and ESVAGT.
+The table shows the strong performance of Valorem, Attero, TCR and WIG in the year, and the impact of tougher trading conditions on Oystercatcher and ESVAGT.

-Chart 1: Portfolio return by asset (year to 31 March 2019)
+Table 2: Portfolio return by asset (year to 31 March 2019)